erSubhashThapa/100daysofcode/r1-log.md

   - Iron
   - Vitamin D

   We'll also need to do calculations for any nutrient that's NDB value unit is different from MyFitnessPal's units or the DV units.
-The only one that applies to is **Vitamin D** who which we'll need to convert from UI to mcg.
+The only one that applies to is **Vitamin D** which we'll need to convert from UI to mcg.

   - Vitamin D
     - The conversion for Vitamin D is [1 IU = 0.025 mcg.](https://dietarysupplementdatabase.usda.nih.gov/Conversions.php)